1 Timothy 6:11-16 · 2 Timothy 3:14-4:8 · Titus 2:11-14

 14Who gave himself for us, that he might redeem us from all iniquity, and purify unto himself a peculiar people, zealous of good works.

-1 and 2 Timothy and Titus are the “pastoral epistles” — Paul's letters to two younger ministers, instructing them how to lead local churches.
-They cover the qualifications of elders and deacons, sound doctrine, the conduct of believers in households and society, and the personal disciplines of a faithful minister.
-The letters are also Paul's last.
-In 2 Timothy he writes from a second imprisonment, knowing that the time of his departure is at hand.
-He urges Timothy: I have fought a good fight, I have finished my course, I have kept the faith: henceforth there is laid up for me a crown of righteousness, which the Lord, the righteous judge, shall give me at that day: and not to me only, but unto all them also that love his appearing.
-The letters end the working life of the apostle to the Gentiles.
+1 Timothy, 2 Timothy, and Titus are Paul's letters to two younger men he had poured his life into — Timothy at Ephesus, Titus on Crete — entrusting them with the leadership of young churches in difficult places.
+They cover the qualifications of elders and deacons, the ordering of household and congregation, the conduct becoming sound doctrine, and the personal disciplines that hold a minister together when the pressure mounts.
+They are also Paul's last letters.
+In 2 Timothy he writes from a second Roman imprisonment, knowing that the time of his departure is at hand.
+There is no self-pity.
+He tells Timothy: I have fought a good fight, I have finished my course, I have kept the faith.
+Three great perfect tenses from a man who can see the end of the road.
+And then, ahead of him in the light: a crown of righteousness, which the Lord, the righteous judge, shall give me at that day — and not to me only, but unto all them also that love His appearing.
+These letters are the last will and testament of the apostle to the Gentiles.
 The crown is in view.